perseids-project/JackRDF/README.md

 	rake server:start

 ## Securing
-You typically want to allow outsiders to query your Fuseki instance.
+You typically want to allow everyone to query your Fuseki instance; however, you probably don't want everyone updating it.
-You may not want them to update it however.

 The easiest way I know to secure Fuseki's update features is to use an Apache proxy combined with iptables.

-This goes in your Apache config; usually that is **/etc/apache2/httpd.conf**
+This goes in your Apache config ( usually that is **/etc/apache2/httpd.conf** )

 	LoadModule proxy_http_module /usr/lib/apache2/modules/mod_proxy_http.so
 	ProxyRequests Off